Olivetti typewriters: Electronic and portable models

-Jetwriter 900 (1992)

-The video typewriters
+Video typewriters

 The professional line was upgraded with the ETV series video typewriters based on CP/M operating system, ETV 240, ETV 250, ETV 300, ETV 350 and later MS-DOS operating system based ETV 260, ETV 500, ETV 2700, ETV 2900, ETV 4000s word processing systems having floppy drives or hard disks.
 Some of them (ETV 300, 350, 500, 2900) were external boxes that could be connected through an optional serial interface to many of the ET series office typewriters, the others were fully integrated with an external monitor which could be installed on a holder over the desk.
 Most of the ET/ETV/Praxis series electronic typewriters were designed by Marion Bellini.

 ETV 300 (1982)

 The ETV 300 wordprocessor is a Zilog Z80 based box running on CP/M operating system.
 It was connected over serial interface to an ET 121 or ET 225 office typewriter which was used as the keyboard and daisywheel printer.
 The 5,25 inch single sided boot diskette starts directly in the MWP called wordprocessing software.
 Optionally it was available with a second floppy drive to store documents over there.
 Both floppy drives are 40 tracks 160 kB capacity.
 A rare version is the diskless ETV 300 which used to have the operating system and MWP in a ROM and storing the documents in battery buffered SRAM.
 The 80x25 characters green monochrome monitor with a diameter of 12 inch can stand on the ETV 300 box.